Science Report 003

 Distinguishing Between Sea Ice and Iceberg

 In the Arctic, ice comes in all shapes and forms.
-Sea ice refers to frozen seawater with thickness ranging from a few meters to 10 meters.
+Sea ice refers to frozen seawater with thickness ranging from a few tens of centimeters to 10 meters.
 An iceberg, on the other hand, is compressed snow layers that forms on a glacier or an ice shelf and breaks away from it after repeatedly washed by tides.
 It floats into the ocean like the one that crashed into and destroyed the Titanic.
-Icebergs are particularly abundant in Central Greenland where ice mountains of various sizes continuously break away from the shorelines that look up to 500- to 1,000-meter-high ice sheets.
+Icebergs are particularly abundant in Central Greenland where ice mountains of various sizes continuously break away from the shorelines that look up to 2,000- to 3,000-meter-high ice sheets.

 “You listen to the sounds of the vessel hitting and crushing the ice below while moving through the Arctic Ocean, and you know how old the ice is,” says Dr. Kazutaka Tateyama, associate professor at Kitami Institute of Technology.
 “New ice under a year old sounds like shaved ice.
 Ice that’s gone through two or more summers makes thumping noises or squeaks like pieces of Styrofoam rubbing against each other.”